firecat53/urlscan/README.rst

 mailreader to allow you to easily launch a Web browser for URLs contained in email messages.
 It is a replacement for the "urlview" program.

+*NOTE* The last version that is Python 2 compatible is 0.9.3.

-Requires: Python 2.6+ (including Python 3.x) and the python-urwid library
+Requires: Python 3.3+ and the python-urwid library

 Features
 --------